thirashapw/RearGen/README.md

 ## What is fornyKit?
-RearGen not comes with mobile responsive components.
-So fornyKit is also known as RearGen Material Kit handles html elements as android responsive components.
+RearGen does not come with mobile-responsive components.
+So fornyKit is also known as RearGen Material Kit handles HTML elements as android responsive components.
 Try [fornyKit](https://github.com/ThirashaPraween/fornyKit) to your RearGen project

 Thank you for using RearGen!